Web Services

 A scaling policy specifies CPU and memory metric thresholds which trigger the scaling process.

-Depending on the thresholds, the workload can either scale out (add instances) or scale in (remove instances).
+Depending on the thresholds, the compute resource can either scale out (add instances) or scale in (remove instances).

 If both